Setting up a record-keeping system

 Decide when and how you'll file your records.
 Some business owners may file records right away while others may collect records and file them weekly or monthly.
 Whatever you choose, get in the habit of filing your documents and updating your index to keep your system up-to-date and complete.

-Setting up a "tickler" system
+Set up a "tickler" system

 Your filing system does more than maintain historical records.
 You can also use it to prepare for upcoming events with what is called a “tickler” system.
-You create a folder, either digitally or in paper folders, that has upcoming activities or to-dos by month or quarter.
-For example, you may want to have a tickler folder for June that tells you it’s time to send in your quarterly taxes and includes an estimated tax form.
+You create a folder, either digitally or in paper folders, that has upcoming activities or to-do's by month or quarter.
+For example, you may have a tickler folder for June that tells you it’s time to send in your quarterly taxes and includes an estimated tax form.
 You could also have a folder that you rotate once a month to remind you of bills to check, upcoming renewals, or necessary call-backs.

 Create a backup